 (iii) As the vast majority of these turtles were released in the western Pacific, the number of telemetry locations in the area of the shallow-set fishery peaked at about a third of all locations in a given quarter.
 For each quarter, we visualized and calculated the overlap between the turtle location for each quarter (Figure 198).
 The team showed that in the quarters with more loggerhead interactions (quarters 1 and 4), there is little avoidance of the TurtleWatch band and many of the interactions come from within the band.
 Interestingly, sets in quarter 4 are likely to get more turtles per set than quarter 1.
 Sets with interactions in quarter 2 come from early in the quarter before the fishery has pushed to warmer SST.
 Overall, the team found that the overlap between the fishery and the turtles is driven by changing in latitudes over the course of the year (Figure 199).
 In quarter 1 and quarter 4, both the turtles and the fishery are in the same latitudinal band.
-In quarter 2 and 3.
+In quarter 2, the fishery moves farther south (lower latitudes) while the turtles move farther north over quarter 2 and 3.
 In quarter 3, the fishery pushes north again and by quarter 4 ends up overlapping with the turtle locations again.